claydergc/loam_velodyne_kitti_ros/README.md

 data_odometry_poses contains the ground truth files for each sequence.
 data_odometry_velodyne contains the .bin files for each sequence.

+All previously mentioned folders have inside the same structure as downloaded from the KITTI website.

 How to build:

 ```
 $ cd catkin_ws
 $ catkin_make
 ```

-All previously mentioned folders have the same structure as downloaded from the KITTI website.

 Running:
 ```